Zigong: Economy

 Early methods of brine salt production involved digging large pits in the earth (other parts of China used the evaporation method).
 Later methods involved very innovative drilling and retrieval methods.
 An unexpected byproduct of the drilling and resulting wells was natural gas.
 Since natural gas didn't have the uses it does today, it was channeled into pipes and primarily used onsite to boil the brine and extract the salt.
 The salt Zigong produced was very rich in taste and was served to the Emperor of China as a tribute.
-The people of Zigong believe its taste to be superior to the popular French sea salts such as Fleur de sel.
+The people of Zigong believe its taste to be superior to the popular French sea salts such as fleur de sel.

 Salt production via boreholes was once prevalent in the entire Sichuan area - but for several factors (war, rebellion, taxes, wells drying up) Zigong became the center of production.
 Salt wells in Zigong were deeper and had better brine salinity - making for better yields in the salt extraction process.
 The method in which boreholes were drilled is significant.
 In 1835, the world's (at that time) deepest well was drilled reaching 3,300 feet.
 The miners of Zigong refined the techniques of deep borehole drilling.
-Later, Europeans copied and further refined the percussion drilling methods - so its effects can be seen in the modern Drilling rig used for oil and water.
+Later, Europeans copied and further refined the percussion drilling methods - so its effects can be seen in the modern drilling rig used for oil and water.

 Salt became an engine of commerce and wealth for Zigong.
 There were cheaper methods for salt production, as to start a borehole well cost 3,000 pieces of silver, but transportation cost into the Sichuan valley negated the cheaper production methods (as they usually involved sea water).
 Zigong is located in the central Chinese Sichuan province, which was a large basin, surrounded by mountains on three sides and therefore somewhat isolated.
 Before refrigeration was available salt was a key chemical used in preserving vegetables, meat, and fish.
 Because of the factors mentioned above (war, wells drying up, and a rebellion) Zigong became a significant supplier of salt to the Sichuan province up until the 1930s.
-In 1892, miners discovered a vein of rocksalt that feeds Zigongs aquifers.
+In 1892, miners discovered a vein of rocksalt that feeds Zigong's aquifers.
 In 1946, a well was drilled with a rotary drillbit.
 Ancient percussion drilling methods became obsolete and most of the drilling rigs were torn down due to decay.
 Today, only one traditional salt well still exists, the Shenhai Well, as a tribute to the workers and industry.
 The Shenhai Well (Bore depth: 1,001.4 meters/4,400 feet) still operates using the older manual methods of pumping and boiling.
 The salt is used for pickling or canning - and makes an important ingredient to Sichuan style pickles (which are a local favorite).
 Today, Zigong is a primary source for natural gas, coal, and inorganic chemical production in addition to salt.